DmitryEfimenko/ngspot/packages/remote-data-rx/README.md

 }
 ```

-Now we can subscribe to the `savingState$` in the template.
+Now developers can subscribe to the `savingState$` in the template.

-Notice that under the hood the "complete" event is not passed into the provided subject.
+Notice, that under the hood, the "complete" event is not passed into the provided subject.
 This way `saveData()` method can be called many times and the provided Subject won't be completed.

 ### option "keepPreviousValue"

-By default, when `trackRemoteData()` operator is used, it will always set `value` property of the RemoteData to `undefined` when the state is "loading".
+By default, when the `trackRemoteData()` operator is used, it will always set `value` property of the RemoteData to `undefined` when the state is "loading".
 However, this may not be the desired behavior.
-Perhaps, instead of just displaying the loading indicator, it's needed to also keep the previously-loaded data while graying it out.
+Perhaps, instead of just displaying the loading indicator the application requires to keep the previously loaded data shown while graying the data out.
 The `keepPreviousValue` is exactly for this use-case.

-Imagine we load data based on the change of the `userId$` observable:
+Imagine loading data based on the change of the `userId$` observable:

 ```ts
 import { trackRemoteData, PreviousValueCache } from '@ngspot/remote-data-rx';